tkuhn/aida/famous-cs.md

 #### Alan Turing (1912-1954)

 - There is no general algorithm that can decide for all possible programs and inputs whether the program will terminate or run forever.
+- _(with Alonso Church)_ A function on the natural numbers is effectively computable in a general informal sense if and only if it is computable by a Turing machine.